CodeByZach/pace/docs/intro.md

 - `Pace.stop`: Hide the progress bar and stop updating it.

-- `Pace.track': Explicitly track one or more requests, see Tracking below
+- `Pace.track`: Explicitly track one or more requests, see Tracking below

 - `Pace.ignore`: Expliticly ignore one or more requests, see Tracking below